Smart Fiberglass Solutions Contact Us Now

 sharethis sharing button

-Fiberglass cloth is widely used in construction, marine, roofing, and industrial applications, but one common question remains:
+Fiberglass cloth is widely used in construction, marine, roofing, insulation, waterproofing, and industrial protection applications.
+A common question from buyers, engineers, and installers is simple:

 Is fiberglass cloth truly waterproof?

-• Why it is not inherently 100% waterproof
+• Why fiberglass fabric is not inherently 100% waterproof

-• How to choose the right solution for your project
+• How to choose the right waterproof fiberglass solution

 1. Is Fiberglass Cloth Naturally Waterproof?